Henneberg-Systemdesign/devsync/devsync.1.md

 data which is necessary to restore the original content.
 The rationale is to save storage space and speed up the backup process.

-**devsync** will create a '.devsync' session file in the target directory which saves all current options about the sync session.
+**devsync** will create a '.devsync.session' session file in the target directory which saves all current options about the sync session.
 If started in a directory with session file all options are read from there if none is given otherwise the session file is updated.

 # GENERAL OPTIONS